cheezy/page-object/README.md

 ## Documentation

+The project [wiki](https://github.com/cheezy/page-object/wiki) is the first place to go to learn about how to use page-object.

 The rdocs for this project can be found at [rubydoc.info](http://rubydoc.info/github/cheezy/page-object/master/frames).

 If you wish to view the current tracker board you can view it on [Pivotal Tracker](https://www.pivotaltracker.com/projects/289099)